 Note that forgetting about these debts is not a wise option.
 Not only can creditors follow you overseas — especially if they also operate within the new country — your credit rating in your home country can take a big hit for non-payments, making a move back financially unfeasible.
 Interest and penalties may also accrue, and the creditors may very well begin legal proceedings to recover the debt; any assets left behind in the country, such as a rental property, could be subject to a charging order.

-Arrange debt payments before or as soon as you arrive in your new country, ensuring that no bills are left behind — though you may have cancelled services in your home country, you may receive a bill in your absence that still must be paid.
+Arrange debt payments before or as soon as you arrive in your new country, ensuring that no bills are left behind — though you may have canceled services in your home country, you may receive a bill in your absence that still must be paid.
 Keeping up-to-date on your debts will help in protecting your finances abroad.

 Impacts on savings and investments

 If you keep a bank account in your home country, you may have a savings account as well.
 Interest accrued on a savings account is considered income; as such, you must report it when filing taxes in your tax residence.
 Other financial products that you have abroad may also be subject to tax.

 Taxes may apply to pensions or investments held overseas.
 However, they may be handled different according to country of origin and country of tax residence.
 If you are a resident (or were a resident in the past five years) in the United Kingdom, for example, you must pay tax on foreign pension payments; conversely, American expats participating in a non-qualified foreign pension plan may be surprised by double taxation.